GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 visually more appealing, and are inlined at execution.

 Functions follow all the same rules as stencils, a but have a number of important quirks.
 Functions:

-- cannot contain the keywords `computaiton` or `interval` (they rely on the host stencil for this info)
+- cannot contain the keywords `computation` or `interval` (they rely on the host stencil for this info)
 - cannot be called outside of a stencil
 - must have a single return statement, but can return multiple values
 - are not tied to a single stencil, and may be reused across any number of stencils